 Child Trends recently completed a comprehensive evaluation of the Wendy’s Wonderful Kids initiative, a program developed to promote adoption of children from foster care.
 In addition, our child welfare team is evaluating family finding programs across the country.
-We also created and maintain the State Child Welfare Policy Database, and we conduct biannual state surveys examining the funding streams that support child welfare services.
+We also conduct biannual state surveys examining the funding streams that support child welfare services.

 From our start more than 30 years ago, Child Trends has studied and reported on the well-being of children and youth.
 Our work in this area influences policies and practices in the U.S. and around the world.
 For us, child well-being is multi-dimensional and best measured over time.
 We look at positive and negative indicators that assess well-being across outcomes, behaviors and processes.
 We also review indicators that cover children of all ages from birth to their transition to adulthood.
 Our aim is to provide child well-being indicators that are easily and readily understood by policymakers, practitioners, and the public.

 You can search our DataBank by topic and by the stages of children’s lives to examine trends and statistics measuring child well-being.

 Measures of Flourishing

 Among the characteristics associated with optimal development are positive relationships, curiosity, interest and persistence in learning, and resilience.
 Children and youth who are female, white, or more affluent more frequently demonstrate these qualities, according to their parents.

 Demographic indicators describe the essential structural features of children’s experience.
 The DataBank is user-friendly and directed to policymakers, program providers, and funders.

 Racial and Ethnic Composition of the Child Population

 Between 1980 and 2013, the percentage of children in the United States who are Hispanic more than doubled, from nine percent to 24 percent.
 Their share is projected to increase to more than one-quarter (26 percent) of the child population by 2020.